atamariya/iot/README.md

     Lightweight HTML5 client with only MQTT JS library dependency.
 This allows easy customization of UI with simple HTML and CSS.
 It uses Websockets to communicate with broker.

     MQTT broker.
 I used HiveMQ (27 MB).
 Any other MQTT broker, even cloud based, would do.
-This requires much less resource than a full-fledged webserver.

     Device client based on MQTT API.
 I used Java API.
 However, C API is also available which can be used to run the logic in low-powered microcontroller; or Python API running on RPi.
 This involves two Java classes:
         SerialClient - Interacts with device implementing device specific calls for 0 , 1 and range messages